 Canada’s Regular Entry Restrictions

 Canada normally imposes some border entry restrictions on foreign visitors.

-Normally, applicants for an eTA visa waiver or visa, or foreign travelers entering Canada could be considered inadmissible for a number of reasons including:
+In normal circumstances, applicants for an eTA visa waiver or visa, or foreign travelers entering Canada could be considered inadmissible for a number of reasons including:

 - War crimes

 - Inability to financially support themselves in Canada

 - Providing false information during a visa application

 Foreing nationals are not allowed to enter Canada until September 30th.

 The restriction applies to everyone trying to enter Canada from then onwards except for: